NickBlow/nick-blog/public/articles/im-sad-we-lost-the-creatives/index.md

 ## Tweakability

-One of the problems with many creating AI outputs is that they're all or nothing.
+One of the problems with many AI outputs is that they're all or nothing.
 AI music tools now give you [stems](https://help.suno.com/en/articles/6141441) - audio files for each part of the song, like drums, vocals, etc. But I don't think that's enough.
 You need to be able to tweak the output somehow – "I want a higher pitched snare", "I want a more organic bass", etc. This is where human creativity and intuition come in.
 We can refine and polish the AI-generated output to make it sound the way we want.

 AI for art is all-or-nothing too.
 Midjourney gives you the whole image.
 We need layers to import into Photoshop!
 I want to change the background but keep the character the same.
 Though things like smart lasso tools can help with this, they're not perfect.